 The Galapagos Islands are good to visit at any time of year.
 They enjoy a warm and relatively dry climate with temperatures averaging 81F (27C).

-Galapagos Wildlife - Following in Darwin’s footsteps, tours Galapagos islands are a unique microsystem of remote islands 972km (604 miles) west from mainland Ecuador.
+Galapagos Wildlife - Following in Darwin’s footsteps, the pristine Galapagos Islands are a unique microsystem comprised of remote islands some 972 km (604 miles) west from mainland Ecuador.
 There are many exceptional inhabitants on this dry, moonlike landscape including 400pound tortoises, marine iguanas, blue-footed boobies and more.

-Galapagos Snorkeling - Snorkeling is unmatched in the clear blue waters around the Galapagos Islands.
+Galapagos Snorkelling - Snorkelling is unmatched in the clear blue waters around the Galapagos Islands.
 The sea is teeming with beautiful marine fish.
 Tiny penguins join you in the water and there are sea lions everywhere.

 Galapagos Diving - The Galapagos Islands are just as amazing underwater as on land.
 The archipelago hosts an amazing variety of underwater marine life.
 Scuba divers will see the tiny penguins and flightless cormorants diving through the waters.
 There are dolphins, marine iguanas and even whales pass by as they migrate.
 The Humboldt Current has a cooling effect on these waters.